Cultural impact of Madonna: Songwriting

 One of Rolling Stones 100 Greatest Songwriters of All Time, aspects of Madonna's songwriting influenced artists such as Diplo and Kylie Minogue.

-Aside criticisms, Madonna also found success and impact as a songwriter.
+Madonna also found success and impact as a songwriter.
 Named one of the 100 Greatest Songwriters of All Time by Rolling Stone, she once held records such as the songwriter with most number-one songs on the Billboard Hot 100, and was also recognized by the Guinness World Records as the "most successful female songwriter in Britain".
 Spin's Barry Walters called her a "great songwriter" in 1995.
 Writer Andrew Morton called her a "musical poet in motion", and biographer Carol Gnojewski a "prolific writer".

 Musicologist Susan McClary noted that she writes or co-writes most of her own material.
 In 1998, The Straits Times called Mariah Carey as "the only singer in the pop diva league besides Madonna who writes and produces her own material".
 While American Songwriter commented her image as a pop star led some people assume "she didn't write her own songs", Maria Muller from W said that Madonna "normalized the idea that pop stars could and should write their own songs".
 She was reportedly to influence other singer-songwriters.
 For instance, Australian music editor Marc Andrews noted how Kylie Minogue was influenced in part by Madonna to start writing her own songs.
 In 2015, producer Diplo said Madonna "showed me a whole other level of dedication and old school work ethic when it comes to writing".